voipxp/testing/src/README.md

 # TODO
-- look for all returnTo and make sure they work
-- remove all Session.load references since this is happening in route resolves
-- move all routes aside from app/index.js to use pbsRouteProvider
+- turn service pack buttons into tabs
 - component for input (text, email, phone, number) (class=input)
   - add is-loading to input

 # DONE
-x intercept route changes and check for token x replace all checkboxes x replace all radios
+x look for all returnTo and make sure they work x look at browser history when redirected to notfound x remove all Session.load references since this is happening in route resolves x move all routes aside from app/index.js to use pbsRouteProvider x intercept route changes and check for token x replace all checkboxes x replace all radios